-The Dedup algorithm accepts the following optional ALGO OPTION:
+The Dedup algorithm accepts the following optional ALGO_OPTION:

 7.1.
-DRIVER binary 29
+DRIVER binary 31

-- --bam_compression COMPRESSION_LEVEL[0-9]: gzip compression level for the output BAM file.
+- --optical_dup_pix_dist DISTANCE: determine the maximum distance between two duplicate reads for them to be considered optical duplicates.
+The default value is 100. - --bam_compression COMPRESSION_LEVEL[0-9]: gzip compression level for the output BAM file.
 The default value is 6. - --output_dup_read_name: when using this option, the output of the command will not be a BAM file with marked/removed duplicates, but a list of read names for reads that were marked as duplicate. - --dup_read_name DUPLICATE_READ_NAME_FILE: when using this input all reads contained in the DU-PLICATE_READ_NAME_FILE will be marked as duplicate, regardless of whether they are primary or non-primary.